satpalsr/sdk/docs/server.md

 </td><td>

-The input keys that can be included in the PlayerInputState.
+The input keys that are included in the PlayerInput.

 </td></tr>